A parade of plows in Dickson City

-DICKSON CITY, Pa. — The early morning hours brought a parade of plows here in Dickson City.
+DICKSON CITY, Pa. — The early morning hours brought a parade of plows in Dickson City.

 Workers we spoke with call this storm exhausting.